-Mr. Hingtgen has served as our President and Chief Operating Officer since September 2016.
-In this role, he is responsible for strategic and operational priorities of the Company, and provides oversight and direction to the senior corporate and regional operations leaders who directly support the Company's affiliated hospitals.
+Mr. Hingtgen has served as our Chief Executive Officer since January 2021.
+Prior to that, he served as President and Chief Operating Officer from September 2016 through December 2020.
+In his role as Chief Executive Officer, he is responsible for strategic and operational priorities of the Company, and providing oversight and direction to the senior corporate and regional operations leaders who directly support the Company's affiliated hospitals.
 Mr. Hingtgen joined us in 2008 as a vice president of division operations, and, in January 2014, he was promoted to division president.
-In that position, he oversaw the operations of our affiliated hospitals in Alaska, Arizona, California, Nevada, New Mexico, Oklahoma, Oregon, Utah, Washington and Wyoming.
+In that position, he oversaw the operations of our affiliated hospitals in the western United States.
 In May 2016, Mr. Hingtgen was promoted again to executive vice president of operations.
 In that position he worked directly with the Company's chief executive officer, chief operating officer and chief financial officer to advance the Company's strategic priorities and to help elevate operational and financial performance in key markets.
 Mr. Hingtgen has over 20 years of healthcare management experience.
 Prior to joining us, he held chief executive officer and chief operating officer positions at for-profit hospitals in Arizona, Indiana and Nevada.
 Mr. Hingtgen has a master's degree in business administration from the University of Nevada, Las Vegas.

-As the Company's chief operating officer, Mr. Hingtgen brings a deep perspective on the strategic development of the Company and its business lines, as well as the operation of hospitals, outpatient care centers, and integrated network delivery systems.
+As the Company's chief executive officer, Mr. Hingtgen brings a deep perspective on the strategic development of the Company and its business lines, as well as the operation of hospitals, outpatient care centers, and integrated network delivery systems.
 His vision and implementation of the corporate-wide efforts to strengthen the Company's overall operations and support of organic growth and the delivery of high quality healthcare services are needed inputs on the Board's development of its agenda.